gitaroktato/cloud-capstone/documentation/streaming_scrapbook.md

-# Configuring kafka and ZK
+# Configuring Kafka and ZK
 Change basedir on BOTH from /tmp
 Change retention policy on Kafka
 Add delete.enabled on Kafka